yangmengps2/homework1/README.md

 For production, add:
 - HTTPS (LB https listener 443 + LB http listener 80 redirection + ACM + R53 record)
 - WAF
+- Use Codedeploy to realise ECS Blue/Green deployment
+- Every new build of docker image should use a new tag, regenerate a new version of ECS task defintion which uses this specific image tag, instead of always using latest in ECS.